exonum/exonum-doc/src/get-started/java-binding.md

 schema object can be used to access data collections of this service.

-Also, `Transaction#execute` method may throw `TransactionExecutionException` which contains transaction error report.
+Also, `Transaction#execute` method may throw `TransactionExecutionException` which contains a transaction error report.
 This feature allows the service to notify Exonum about an error in a transaction execution whenever one occurs.
 If transaction execution fails, the changes invoked by the transaction are rolled back, while the error data is stored in the database for further user reference.